a-meriac/maze-mage/README.md

-# maze-mage
+# Maze Mage
-Maze Mage the maze exploring rpg game
+Maze Mage is a maze-exploring RPG game with multiple stages each with different mechanics and a final boss fight that combines them all